1921 Canadian federal election: Majority or minority?

 The Progressive caucus was less united than the Liberals or Conservatives, due to the formation of the Ginger Group and the semi-autonomous United Farmers of Alberta group.
 The Farmer MPs had promised among other things that they would reject the traditional Parliamentary traditions such as that of bending to the will of the party leader and whip.
 Many Progressives argued that an MP should be able to vote against the party line so long as the vote was in accordance to his constituents' wishes.
-As a result, King always found enough Progressive MPs who were willing to back him on crucial votes and generally had a working majority, until after four years his government was brought down by an adverse vote due to a moment of confusion.
+As a result, King always found enough Progressive MPs who backed him on crucial votes.
+In the final session in 1925, 17 moderate Progressives consistently supported the Liberal government despite a caucus decision against them doing so.

+There is no historical basis for the suggestion that in 1925 the government was brought down by an adverse vote due to a moment of confusion.
+This may itself result from confusion with the incident in the following Parliament (the 15th), when Arthur Meighen's government was defeated by one vote, becoming the first Canadian ministry to be defeated on a motion of non-confidence.
+In that vote, held on July 2, 1926, Rev. T. M. Bird (Progressive member for Nelson, Man.) stated he voted inadvertently, having been “paired” with another Progressive who was ill; if his vote had not been cast, the Meighen government would have likely survived on the vote of the Speaker breaking the tie.

 Electoral system

 Most of the MPs were elected in single-winner First past the post; Ottawa and Halifax were two-seat ridings with each voter able to cast up to two votes as per Plurality block voting.